How it works

 What we report

-Daily briefs summarize top movers and dominant topic keywords.
-Rationale lines are paraphrased from public posts.
-Trending updates list tickers crossing the surge threshold with mention deltas and time windows.
+Daily briefs summarize top movers and dominant topic keywords when the product has enough data to support them.
+Trending updates list aggregate ticker counts, repeated keywords, and the feed window.
 The agent never adds buy or sell language.
 It does not attach price targets or personal guidance.

 What we do not do